cea-hpc/clustershell/doc/sphinx/config.rst

 Node groups
 -----------

+The basics
+^^^^^^^^^^

-Since version 1.3, ClusterShell adds the concept of node group (a collection of nodes, see section :ref:`nodeset-groups` for usage information).
-So there is now an optional node groups library preference to configure.
+ClusterShell defines node group as a collection of nodes, see section :ref:`nodeset-groups` for usage information.
+This section explains how to configure group nodes.

-The system-wide library configuration file */etc/clustershell/groups.conf*, defines how the ClusterShell library obtains node groups configuration, mainly the way the library should access external node group **sources**.
+The system-wide library configuration file */etc/clustershell/groups.conf* defines how the ClusterShell library obtains node groups configuration, mainly the way the library should access external node group **sources**.
 These **sources** provide external calls to list groups, to get nodes contained in